Longtime D'Amico server says she lost her job after raising safety concerns

 “It seemed very clear that I was being laid off in retaliation,” said Ilse, who has since filed additional complaints with OSHA and the National Labor Relations Board.

-In an interview, D’Amico Catering Director of Operations Cathy Bovard declined to discuss open investigations, and attributed layoffs to a 75% drop in business compared to last year.
+In an interview, D’Amico Catering director of operations Cathy Bovard declined to discuss open investigations and attributed layoffs to a 75% drop in business compared with last year.
 She acknowledged that guests at some events have not complied with mask and social distancing requirements, and that the company has had to change its business practices to improve compliance.

 About four weeks ago, Bovard said, D’Amico began requiring clients to sign a safety agreement in advance of their event.
 If guests don’t comply — if they refuse to wear masks, for example — staff will issue multiple warnings before shutting down the event.